 This is possible via a solar-powered skin that absorbs sunlight, which is later converted into usable electricity in a battery stored under the tent.
 Roofs are equipped with a water storage tank, which carries enough water from rainfall to allow residents a quick shower.
 Water rises to the storage tank via a thermosiphoning system and a drainage system ensures that the tent is not flooded.

-These structures are a far cry from replacing refugees’ original homes, but they are a vast improvement on the existing tents that are ubiquitous in UN refugee camps–and with continued conflict in the Middle East and climate change destroying the homes of millions around the globe, these innovative domes are sure to be even more essential in the future.
+These eco refugee shelters are a far cry from replacing their dwellers’ original homes, but they are a vast improvement on the existing tents that are ubiquitous in UN refugee camps–and with continued conflict in the Middle East and climate change destroying the homes of millions around the globe, these innovative domes are sure to be even more essential in the future.

 - The Best Vegan Restaurants In Ibiza - March 5, 2023